gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Firewall

-The firewall is an important complement to host-based security services such as intrusion detection systems.
+The #underline[firewall] is an important complement to host-based security services such as intrusion detection systems.

 - Typically, a firewall is inserted between the premises network and the Internet to establish a controlled link